Tourism, fisheries, construction and other output oriented activities

 Tourist arrivals

-In December 2024, total tourist arrivals stood at 208,980, registering an increase of 7.3% compared with the same period of last year.
-During the month, the highest number of tourist arrivals were recorded from Italy, followed by United Kingdom and Russia.
+In October 2025, total tourist arrivals stood at 190,445, registering an increase of 10.3% compared with the same period of last year.
+During the month, the highest number of tourist arrivals were recorded from Russia, followed by China and Germany.

-The rate of inflation (annual percentage change in the national CPI) decelerated to 5.1% in February 2025, from 5.3% in January 2025.
-The largest contribution to the annual rate of inflation during the month came from Restaurants, cafés and the like (1.78 percentage points); Tobacco (1.76 percentage points); and Fruit (0.54 percentage points).
+The rate of inflation (annual percentage change in the national CPI) remained at 3.9% in October 2025.
+The largest contribution to the annual rate of inflation during the month came from Tobacco (3.52 percentage points); Electricity (-0.74 percentage points); and Fruit (0.40 percentage points).

 Total government revenue and grants is estimated to be increased by MVR5.6 billion (16.5%) in 2025 when compared to 2024, mostly driven by Tax revenue (an increase of MVR3.5 billion).